feifeibear/long-context-attention/README.md

 # Long-Context-Attention (YunChang-云长): A Unified Sequence Parallel (USP) Attention for Long Context LLM Model Training and Inference

+[\[Tech Report\] USP: A Unified Sequence Parallelism Approach for Long Context Generative AI](https://arxiv.org/abs/2405.07719)

 <p align="center">
     <img src="./media/yun_chang.jpg" width="200" />
 </p>

-This repo provides a sequence parallel approaches that synergizes the strengths of two popular distributed attentions, i.e. DeepSpeed-Ulysses-Attention and Ring-Attention, delivering a more general and stronger versatility and better performance.
+This repo provides a sequence parallel approach that synergizes the strengths of two popular distributed attentions, i.e. DeepSpeed-Ulysses-Attention and Ring-Attention, delivering a more general and stronger versatility and better performance.
 The project is built on [zhuzilin/ring-flash-attention](https://github.com/zhuzilin/ring-flash-attention) and refers to the [DeepSpeed-Ulysses](https://github.com/microsoft/DeepSpeed/blob/master/blogs/deepspeed-ulysses/README.md).

 ## What's wrong with Ulysses and Ring?